bee256/star_dodge/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## Credits

+See the credits screen when running the game. 😎

 ## Related Projects
 - [Star Dodge Steps](https://github.com/bee256/star_dodge_steps)